Ivo of Kermartin: Life

 On his return to Brittany, having received minor orders, he was appointed an "official", the title given to an ecclesiastical judge, of the archdeanery of Rennes (1280).
 He protected orphans and widows, defended the poor, and rendered fair and impartial verdicts.
 It is said that even those on the losing side respected his decisions.
 Ivo also represented the helpless in other courts, paid their expenses and visited them in prison.
 Although it was common to give judges "gifts", Ivo refused bribes.
 He often helped many disputing parties settle out of court so they could save money.

 Meanwhile, he studied Scripture, and there are strong reasons for believing the tradition held among Franciscans that he joined the Third Order of St. Francis sometime later at Guingamp.
 Ivo was ordained to the priesthood in 1284.
 He continued to practice law and once, when a mother and son could not resolve many of their differences, he offered a Mass for them.
 They immediately reached a settlement.

 Ivo was soon invited by the Bishop of Tréguier to become his official, and accepted the offer in 1284.
 He displayed great zeal and rectitude in the discharge of his duty and did not hesitate to resist taxation by the king, which he considered an encroachment on the rights of the Church.
 Due to his charity he gained the title of advocate and patron of the poor.
 Having been ordained he was appointed to the parish of Tredrez in 1285.

-Eight years later he was sent to Louannec, where he and built a hospital and himself helped care for the sick.
+Eight years later he was sent to Louannec, where he built a hospital and himself helped care for the sick.
 Ivo died in 1303 of natural causes after a life of hard work and repeated fasting.